About the People's Administration Direct Democracy Party

 David Cameron's choice of harsh revenge over compassionate discipline [of the youth he wanted to hug pre-general election] is in complete contrast with his attitude towards criminal bankers and convicted criminal politicians.
 We believe that this blatant hypocrisy contributes towards the perception that the youth have developed towards the politicians, the corporations, the media, and now the emergency services.

 5 months in jail for a single mother of two children who was given a pair of shorts by a looter when visiting her apartment - even though she herself was not involved in the riots or the looting at all?

 8 years for getting over-excited on Facebook, when others serve less for causing death by dangerous driving and for rape?

-Ironically it is the police, sociologists, psychologists and counsellors who believe in a balance of compassion and punishment and do not believe that any solution will come from further isolation of the youth.
-It is the police who now defend the same youths who targeted them as the 'enemy'.
+Ironically it is the police, sociologists, psychologists and counsellors who believe in a balance of compassion and punishment and do not believe that any solution will come from further isolation of the youth and in political arenas, it is the police who now defend the same youths who targeted them as the 'enemy'.

 In the opinion of the rioting youths, the riots were justified but, they themselves can not articulate the reasons for why.
 We believe that this is why they perceive their own actions as being a protest and not a riot.
 It was a form of spontaneous expression and if we misread it and punish it, we will all pay a much higher price in the future.

 Margaret Thatcher was closer to Rupert Murdoch than any other Prime Minister was previously and this led to the birth of a culture that chose selfishness over compassion and greed over sharing, and that became conditioned into despising claimants of Welfare benefits as state scroungers and those who want "something for nothing" - even though the Welfare State is funded by those who use it.